stanleyhlng/ios8_facebook/README.md

   * Tapping the comment button from the home feed should push the story detail view and automatically select the text field.

 ## Time spent
-x hours spent in total
+6 hours spent in total

 ## Libraries
 ```